 (k) For students in grade 8 in the 2012-2013 school year and later, a school, district, or charter school must record on the high school transcript a student's progress toward career and college readiness, and for other students as soon as practicable.

 (l) The school board granting students their diplomas may formally decide to include a notation of high achievement on the high school diplomas of those graduating seniors who, according to established school board criteria, demonstrate exemplary academic achievement during high school.

 (m) The 3rd through 8th grade computer-adaptive assessment results and high school test results shall be available to districts for diagnostic purposes affecting student learning and district instruction and curriculum, and for establishing educational accountability.
-The commissioner must establish empirically derived benchmarks on adaptive assessments in grades 3 through 8 that reveal a trajectory toward career and college readiness.
+The commissioner must establish empirically derived benchmarks on adaptive assessments in grades 3 through 8.
+The commissioner, in consultation with the chancellor of the Minnesota State Colleges and Universities, must establish empirically derived benchmarks on the high school tests that reveal a trajectory toward career and college readiness consistent with section 136F.302, subdivision 1a.
 The commissioner must disseminate to the public the computer-adaptive assessments and high school test results upon receiving those results.

 (n) The grades 3 through 8 computer-adaptive assessments and high school tests must be aligned with state academic standards.
 The commissioner shall determine the testing process and the order of administration.
 The statewide results shall be aggregated at the site and district level, consistent with subdivision 1a.

 (o) The commissioner shall include the following components in the statewide public reporting system:

 (1) uniform statewide computer-adaptive assessments of all students in grades 3 through 8 and testing at the high school levels that provides appropriate, technically sound accommodations or alternate assessments;